codedeliveryservice/Reckless/README.md

 [reckless-networks]: https://github.com/codedeliveryservice/RecklessNetworks

-> [!WARNING]
-> If you're getting a `cannot transmute between types of different sizes` error, it's due to a mismatch between
-> the model and the engine's architecture.
-In this case, update the source code and fetch the latest model.

 ### Usage

 Reckless is not a standalone chess program but a chess engine designed for use with UCI-compatible GUIs,